shivannis/xandr-docs-public/xandr-docs/articles/invest/update-creatives-in-bulk.md

 ---
-title : Microsoft Invest - Update Creatives in bulk description : Learn to update a variety of settings for individual or multiple creatives from the Creative Manager.
+title: Microsoft Invest - Update Creatives in bulk
+description: Learn to update a variety of settings for individual or multiple creatives from the Creative Manager. ms.date: 10/28/2023
 ---